Notice of Privacy Practices

 We may use and disclose PHI about you for Aria Health operations.
 These include internal administration and planning, teaching and learning purposes and various activities that improve the quality and cost effectiveness of the care that we deliver to you.
 We may also disclose PHI to your other health care providers when such PHI is required for them to receive payment for services they render to you, or conduct certain health care operations, such as quality assessment and improvement activities, reviewing the quality and competence of health care professionals, resolving complaints or for health care fraud and abuse detection or compliance.

 Use or Disclosure for the Aria Health Inpatient Directory

-If you are admitted to Aria Health we may include your name, room number, general health condition, and religious affiliation in our hospital patient directory without obtaining your written authorization unless you object to inclusion in the Directory.
-Information in the Hospital Directory (other than religious affiliation) may be disclosed to anyone who asks for you by name, either in person or by telephone.
+If you are admitted to an Aria Health hospital, we may include your name, room number, general health condition, and religious affiliation in our hospital patient directory without obtaining your written authorization, unless you object to inclusion in the directory.
+Information in the hospital directory (other than religious affiliation) may be disclosed to anyone who asks for you by name, either in person or by telephone.
 Religious affiliation will only be disclosed to members of the clergy.

 Disclosure to Relatives, Friends and Other Caregivers